Natural Carnauba Wax vs. Synthetic Wax: Which One Is Better For Your Car?

 Durability and Protection

-In terms of durability, some mid-range natural carnauba waxes will last anywhere between 4-12 weeks.
-However, if you chose some high-quality waxes, they could last up to 4 months, which is excellent.
+Regarding durability, some mid-range natural carnauba waxes will last between 4-12 weeks.
+However, choosing some high-quality waxes could last up to 4 months, which is excellent.

 Natural carnauba waxes (especially in paste form) give excellent UV, heat, and water protection for the car’s paint.
 They also protect the paint from oxidation, contaminants, and mechanical erosion.